 The report indicated that the fundamental infrastructure for electricity, water and sanitation, and municipal and social services, was struggling to keep pace with the needs of the growing population.
 However, the report neither factored in natural disasters and pandemics like COVID-19, nor predicted the savage war of 2014.
 One can thus undoubtedly conclude that Gaza has already been absolutely unlivable for some time now, and is arguably in a state of post-collapse.Gaza has already been absolutely unlivable for some time now, and is arguably in a state of post-collapse Click To Tweet

 The Israeli regime has managed to not only besiege Palestinians in Gaza, but to also project their image internationally as a hostile people.
-Indeed, Israel has killed thousands of peaceful Palestinian demonstrators during the Great March of Return.
+Indeed, Israel has killed hundreds of peaceful Palestinian demonstrators during the Great March of Return.
 To this day, it controls and restricts the import of vital medical equipment and other materials of importance to a variety of sectors in Gaza.
 It imposes strict restrictions on the movement of goods, and with ongoing military bombardments, it has managed to destroy vital infrastructure.
 Beyond material restrictions, the Israeli regime restricts Gazans’ freedom of movement, effectively trapping them in a territory it continues to actively destroy.

 The ongoing division in Palestinian leadership between Hamas and the PA has also had serious implications for Gaza’s inhabitants.
 One result of this power struggle has been the complete separation between governing institutions in Gaza and the West Bank with the establishment of two completely distinct authorities and governments.
 Within this framework, the division has formally institutionalized factional politics and has effectively devastated the Palestinian national project.
 In effect, this has destroyed the credibility of liberation leadership, and has diminished the trust of Palestinians – and especially of Palestinians in Gaza – in the effectiveness and usefulness of the struggle.
 Finally, the division of leadership into two authoritarian camps has eroded public freedoms and the political, civil, economic, social, and cultural rights of Palestinians in Gaza.